Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Hardware Experiments

 \section{Hardware Experiments}

 This section presents hardware-experiment results in scenarios different from those in Section~\ref{sec: simulations} to demonstrate the method's applicability across different situations, as well as the real-time performance of the method in applications.
-The experiment videos are accessible online\footnote{https://youtu.be/r8YCDAh7Hts}.
+The experiment videos are accessible online\footnote{https://youtu.be/ulBvjGxYkIE}.